 At the same time, such data becomes obsolete at an unprecedented rate.
 This, therefore, means that companies that are unable to extract useful, actionable insights from the collected data fast enough may struggle to deliver desirable customer experiences across all touchpoints.

-Fortunately, technological advances have led to robust and reliable public web scraping solutions.
+Fortunately, technological advances have led to robust and reliable public web scraping solutions, such as scraping with Python.
 These tools have in-built capabilities to address most of these challenges.

 For instance, they undertake large-scale data extraction, convert the unstructured data into structured data, access relevant websites without getting blocked, deliver location-specific data, and handle any website changes.
 Additionally, some solutions feature web crawlers that scour the internet looking for real-time data, which the web scraper then extracts.